 - Increased need for sleep and food.

 - Mood changes.

-Withdrawing From Cocaine: Treatment Methods and Options for Help
+Withdrawing From Cocaine: Options for Help

 Treatment programs allow you to first detoxify from the harmful effects of cocaine and start to get your life back under control.
 The most common types of programs are:5,6

 - Detox centers.
 These facilities support you while you are going through cocaine withdrawal.
 They can monitor your medical condition, prescribe medications, and prevent relapse by eliminating access to the drug.

 - Inpatient/residential treatments.
 These options will differ in intensity and duration of treatment, but they will all involve living at the treatment center.
 Some varieties last for a few days while others can last for a year.
 Inpatient/residential options will commonly offer a range of medical and psychological care to manage symptoms.

 - Outpatient treatment.
 This level of care refers to any treatment that allows the individual to live at home and attend sessions at the clinic or treatment facility.
 People who have a good support system and do not have severe addiction may find this type of program a good fit.

 How Long Does It Take to Detox From Cocaine?

 The length of time it will take cocaine to leave a person’s system depends on how frequent and heavily they used cocaine.
 Cocaine acute withdrawal symptoms commonly last for 1–10 weeks.
 8